pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/configuration.md

 };
 ```

-### Setting the default line width of a line chart
+### Setting the default line width of a line chart and hiding the property

-The following rule configures the default value of the `lineWidth` property of both
+The following rule configures the default value of the `lineWidth` property,
-the _Line_ and the _Column/Line Combo_ stock visualizations,
+of both the _Line_ and the _Column/Line Combo_ stock visualizations,
-when in the [PDI](http://www.pentaho.com/product/data-integration) application,
-to be of `2` pixels:
+to be `2` pixels and, additionally,
+hides it from the Analyzer application's properties panel,
+effectively preventing the user from changing its default value:

 ```js
 var ruleSpec = {